slbailey/retrowaves/station/docs/contracts/DJ_ENGINE_CONTRACT.md

 - All paths must be absolute file paths
 - All paths must reference existing, playable MP3 files
+- The `next_song` AudioEvent **MUST** include MP3 metadata (title, artist, album, duration) in its `metadata` field
+- Metadata must be extracted during THINK phase and stored with the intent
 - Intent must be complete and immutable once THINK finishes

 ### DJ1.3 — THINK Prohibitions